codefellows/portfolio-prep/tellMeAboutYourself.md

 # Tell me about yourself
-Visitors to your portfolio site want to learn about you, in memorable, bite-sized bits.
-Your page will have a space for you to fill in each of the following descriptions of yourself:

 1. A 2 or 3 word catchy title.
 Avoid cliches like “programming ninja” or “coding rockstar”.
     - The Insatiable Learner